suffolklibraries/lgc/content/collections/events/high-school-sketch-13-07.md

     content:
       -
         type: text
-        text: 'A free open studio family session, with nature activities, help grow our urban garden and take part in lots of fun creative activities!'
+        text: 'We have an open studio feel with creative prompts and access to materials and processes to illustrate, print make and create however you like.'
   -
-        type: hardBreak
+    type: paragraph
+    content:
       -
         type: hardBreak
       -
         type: text
-        text: 'Refreshments are included.'
+        text: 'Bring your own sketchbook or project or come ready to get inspired!'
       -
         type: hardBreak
   -